The "Legacy City Preservation: A National Conversation on Innovation + Practice" conference was held in Newark, NJ, on December 8th, 2015.

 A report that calls for stronger partnerships among municipal governments and local anchor institutions, for regional export plans and venture funds, and for fully utilizing the opportunities afforded by then-Governor Andrew Cuomo's Regional Economic Development Councils in the service of New York's struggling upstate cities.

-Legacy Cities of Upstate New York convening finds legacy cities will gain the most from regional approaches to economic development.
+The Legacy Cities of Upstate New York convening, held on December 11th, 2013, found that legacy cities will gain the most from regional approaches to economic development.

 This 2003 Assembly explored challenges to workforce development in a changing, increasingly global economy.
 Robert Giloth of the Annie E. Casey Foundation directed the project.